conan-io/conan-io.github.io/_posts/2016-01-25-docker-and-conan:-automated-multi-compiler-packager.markdown

 {% endhighlight %}

-This script will run a docker container for each gcc version and run the **build.py** script:
+This script will run a docker container for each gcc version and run the **build.py** script inside the container

 {% highlight python %}